Skip to Main Content

 1. Active license to practice registered nursing in the applicant's state of residence;

-3. Minimum overall undergraduate GPA of at least 2.70 (refer to FAQs for a calculation explanation); and,
+3. Minimum overall undergraduate GPA of at least 2.70 (refer to FAQs for a calculation explanation) at the time of the application deadline; and,

 4. Completion of the following requirements with a maximum deficiency of six (6) semester hours: